wjabrac/agent-mono/docs/README-tool-registry-policy.md

 export HTTP_RATE_LIMIT_PER_MIN=30
 ```

-The sandbox executes risky tools in a subprocess on POSIX systems only.
-On
+The sandbox executes risky tools in a subprocess on POSIX systems.
-Windows, either avoid risky tools or set `ALLOW_UNSAFE_SANDBOX=1` to run them
+Set `ALLOW_UNSAFE_SANDBOX=1` to bypass isolation and run them directly; on
-without isolation.
+non-POSIX platforms this variable is required because sandboxing is unsupported.

 ### Human-in-the-loop (HITL)
 - Approvals are required for multi-step waves by default.
 Disable with: